 Goodreads Monday is a weekly meme that was started by Lauren’s Page Turners.
 The meme is pretty easy to follow, to participate simply choose a random book from your TBR and explain why you want to read it!
 I originally saw this post on A Little Haze Book Blog, who is amazing and you should definitely check their blog out.

-In choosing the book from my TBR, I used a random number generator in order to see which book I was going to talk about.
+In choosing a book from my Goodreads TBR, I’m going to use a random number generator to pick the book I’m going to talk about.